Skip to content

 Like everybody else during lockdown, Mark – who settled down in Melbourne years ago – has been cooking up a storm.

-So we two old friends found ourselves furiously exchanging photos of our cooking and recipes over whatsapp, just like our mothers used to trade recipes and food.
+So we two old friends found ourselves furiously exchanging photos of our cooking and recipes over whatsapp, just like our mothers used to.

 The diversity and breadth of his repertoire was astonishing.
-His house turned into a virtual international restaurant as he whipped up bun rieu, osso bucco on polenta, oxtail ragu, ants climbing a tree, lamb kofta, as well as dishes that reminded him of Malaysia, such as bak chang, serimuka and kuih talam.
+His house turned into a virtual international restaurant as he whipped up bun rieu, osso bucco on polenta, oxtail ragu, ants climbing a tree, and dishes that reminded him of Malaysia, such as bak chang, serimuka and kuih talam.
 Many of them were complicated stuff that I, a neophyte cook, would never dare attempt (not yet, anyway).

 Mark’s seri muka